vNeeL-code/A.G.I.-A.S.I./README.md

 ## 🦑 ∇:💬 Why Open Source?

 The decision to release UCF under MIT license reflects a commitment to collaborative development over profit extraction.
-By making this technology freely available, it can evolve through community contributions rather than being locked behind corporate barriers.
+By making this methodology blueprint freely available, it can evolve through community contributions rather than being locked behind corporate barriers.

 ## 🌀 Future Implications: